1 College and Main

 All borrowers must complete the Federal Direct Loan Master Promissory Note (MPN).
 An MPN is your pledge to repay federal loans awarded to you through the federal government.
 With the signing of an MPN, you receive multiple subsidized and unsubsidized Federal Direct Loan funds for a 10-year period without signing another promissory note.
 Capital will determine eligibility for Federal Direct Loans each year through the award process, however, you will only complete one MPN while attending Capital.

-If you are a new student or a first-time new borrower, you must complete Entrance Counseling and MPN on-line at www.studentloans.gov.
-Have your FSA ID available when completing the MPN online.
+If you are a new student or a first-time new borrower, you must complete an Entrance Interview and MPN on-line.
+Have your PIN available when completing the MPN online.
 Capital will notify you when the loan has been originated.

 If the applicant demonstrates financial need on the FAFSA, the loan will be subsidized by the Federal Government (i.e., the Federal Government pays the interest on the loan while the student is enrolled for at least 6 hours per semester); repayment starts and interest begins to accrue 6 months (unless a grace period has previously been used) after the borrower drops below 6 hours of enrollment per semester.
 The applicant who does not demonstrate financial need on the FAFSA still may borrow a Federal Direct Loan, however, the loan will be unsubsidized and the student is responsible for interest payments from the time of disbursement of the loan.
 Borrowers may choose to make payments on the interest charged for the unsubsidized loan or allow the interest to accrue until repayment begins.

-The maximum Federal Direct Loan per academic year is $5,500 (freshman), $6,500 (sophomore) and $7,500 (junior and senior).
-Additional unsubsidized Direct Loan (in the amount of $4,000 for freshmen and sophomores and $5,000 for juniors and seniors) also may be requested by independent students if direct educational expenses allow for eligibility.
+The maximum subsidized Federal Direct Loan per academic year is $5,500 (freshman), $6,500 (sophomore) and $7,500 (junior and senior).
+Additional unsubsidized Direct Loan $6,000 for freshmen and sophomores, and $7,000 for juniors and seniors) also may be requested by independent students if direct educational expenses allow for eligibility.

 Resources for Books & Living Expenses

 You will be notified by the Capital University Student Accounts Office when a disbursement has been posted.
 At that time, arrangements will be made for finalizing your disbursement.
-Federal Direct Loans are usually made in equal disbursements each of the terms the student is enrolled.
+Federal Stafford Loans are usually made in two disbursements or possibly three if the loan period covers three semesters (May-April).
 The federal government requires the institution to deliver loan proceeds to students’ accounts, or directly to the borrower when appropriate, in a timely manner.
 Capital will attempt to deliver all loan proceeds as soon as possible; however, students should not assume these funds will be available before the third week of classes.
-All students who are receiving funds in excess of institution charges must request receipt of these funds by completing a Refund Request Form (available through the Finance Office).
+All students who are receiving funds in excess of institution charges must request receipt of these funds by completing a Refund Request Form (available through the Finance Office or CLL Office).
 This form cannot be completed any sooner than the first official day of each term.